logan169/logan169.github.io/_posts/2025-01-17-AI-Driven-Projection-Mapping-POC.md

 Now, let’s explore the generative AI step further.
 Within our “/obj/sd” node containing our MLOPS setup, we’ll create three separate graphs, each tasked with generating an image for a specific part of the segmented mesh using the custom attribute “building_parts” we established earlier.
 This segmentation enables us to tailor the generative AI process to each distinct area of interest in the scene, ensuring precise and targeted image generation.

 This means we use the same design to build three different prompt and model architectures for the doors or arch, the mainwall, and the sidewalls.
 Below is the design explained for the door area.
+I won’t go into too much detail about MLOps here, as I’ve already taken the time to comment on each part of the MLOps setup in the screenshot.
+If you’re curious about the function of each node, you can refer to those comments for a clearer understanding of what’s happening at each step.

 ![projection mapping houdini setup 4](https://miro.medium.com/v2/resize:fit:2730/format:webp/1*zPZ9SnvJ2_t--jM8EuLvcw.png)